dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 #### 13.5.1.10. `dafny test` {#sec-dafny-test}

-This _experimental_ command (verifies and compiles the program and) runs every method in the program that is annotated with the `{:test}` attribute.
+This command (verifies and compiles the program and) runs every method in the program that is annotated with the `{:test}` attribute.
 Verification can be disabled using the `--no-verify` option. `dafny test` also accepts all other options of the `dafny build` command.
 In particular, it accepts the `--target` option that specifies the programming language used in the build and execution phases.

-There are currently no other options specific to the `dafny test` command.
+`dafny test` also accepts these options:

+- `-spill-translation` - (default disabled) when enabled the compilation artifacts are retained
+- `--output` - gives the folder and filename root for compilation artifacts
+- `--methods-to-test` - the value is a (.NET) regular expression that is matched against the fully qualified name of the method; only those methods that match are tested

 The order in which the tests are run is not specified.